sylviashanboo/bayesRB/README.md

 * burn_iteration: the number of interations as warming up.
 It should be an integer.
 * thin_value: thin value.
 It should be an integer.
 * X: the genotype file.
 It is an N rows x P columns matrix with N samples and P SNPs.
 * Y: the phenotype file.
-It is a vector of length N. Again N is the sample size.
+It is a vector a length of N. Again N is the sample size.
 Y = 1 indicates a case, otherwise a control.
-* beta_initial: a vector with length p+1, containing the initial values of the grand mean and the SNP effects.The initial value of the grand mean goes first, followed by the initial values of the SNP effects.
+* beta_initial: a vector with a length of P+1.The initial value of the grand mean goes first, followed by the initial values of the P SNP effects.
 SNP order stays the same as the columns in the X matrix.

 ## The genotype file
 The X matrix described above is the genotype file.
 It is an n rows x p columns matrix with N samples and P SNPs.
 For each SNP, the numbers of risk alleles are standardized as Norm(0,1).